microbit-foundation/dev-docs/accessories/making-accessories.md

 ---
 layout: page
 heading: Making accessories for the micro:bit
-description: If you'd like to make accessories for the micro:bit, pay attention to the details on this page.
+description: Information on making accessories and peripherals for the  micro:bit
 permalink: /accessories/making-accessories/
 lang: en
-assigned-to: jonnya
 ---

 # Using the Edge Connector